orcfax/docs/docs/FAQ/faq-4.md

 Phase 1 is only the first step in realizing Orcfax's decentralization vision, while enabling the team to continue developing important components and gaining invaluable knowledge for future phases.
-These incremental development thresholds help to move Orcfax data up the “trustless” spectrum, even in this initial federated phase.
+These incremental development thresholds help to move Orcfax data up the "trustless" spectrum, even in this initial federated phase.

-While our team’s goal for Orcfax is for it to become fully decentralized, phase 1 will use our federated node network so that we can continue critical R&D for our Incentivized Test Net (ITN) and the decentralized model.
-Our team uses the term “federated” because Orcfax uses 5 geographically dispersed collector nodes; this model incorporates decentralized best practices such as the node’s geographical distribution in order to aid in regional consistency and to prevent single sources of failure.
+While our team's goal for Orcfax is for it to become fully decentralized, phase 1 will use our federated node network so that we can continue critical R&D for our Incentivized Test Net (ITN) and the decentralized model.
+Our team uses the term "federated" because Orcfax uses 5 geographically dispersed collector nodes; this model incorporates decentralized best practices such as the node's geographical distribution in order to aid in regional consistency and to prevent single sources of failure.
 Additionally, each of these federated nodes queries a minimum of 3 different primary-source data providers at the same time, which gives Orcfax a decentralized data collection mechanism.